distbit0/distbit.xyz/_posts/2022-10-25-meaning-of-market-capitalisation.md

 > But we suggest a more sensible way to think about the wealth generated by an asset is as the present value of the future consumption it can support.

 As I demonstrated above, there is no need to appeal to notions of future consumption to understand why the bowl's valuation was deceptive.

 Rather, all that is necessary to appreciate this is to realise that what differentiates the bowl's market capitalisation from most other assets is simply that there was no liquidity at the last price.

 > Hassan and Ali may have been able to sell a few fractional shares to unsuspecting tourists, or hoodwink a hapless loan officer into giving them a small loan against the bowl, but it’s clear there’s no way this bowl could support 50 billion Rials of future consumption or anywhere close to it.
 The true wealth stolen from them was a lot closer to one cup of rice.

-Given that value is ultimately subjective, any assessments of how much the bowl was "really" worth must be made in reference to certain individual's preferences.
+Given that value is ultimately subjective, any assessments of how much the bowl is "really" worth must be made in reference to certain individual's preferences.
 As far as hassan and ali are concerned, I'd agree that the bowl was probably worth to them something closer to a cup of price, purely due to lack of evidence to the contrary (as a result of liquidity lacking at the prices at which they were trading it amongst themselves).

 I think however that the "consumption" rationale for this conclusion is ultimately circular, as it can not be objectively determined that a bowl supports a similar level of consumption to a cup of rice without comparing the value of a bowl to a cup of rice.
-Any such comparisons depend on the prices of said goods, which result from consumer's preferences for said goods.
+Any such comparisons depend on the relative prices, which result from consumer's preferences for said goods.

 There is nothing technically preventing the bowl from in fact being a valuable collectable, which would cause its price to be far greater than that of a cup of rice, and consequently would result in it supporting a much greater level of "consumption".

-As a result, the "future consumption" theory of value ultimately falls back to market prices of goods.
+As a result, the "future consumption" theory of value ultimately falls back to simply observing market prices, so can not be used to prove that the bowl has a similar value to that of a cup of rice.

 > Let’s contrast this to an asset like the common stock of General Motors, currently worth about $50 billion.
 If every holder of GM decided to sell simultaneously, they might receive less than $50 billion
 > or they might receive more (controlling stakes often trade at a premium) – but the ownership of an interest in GM is sufficiently deep and broad-based that $50 billion is a reasonable estimate for the wealth that would be lost by stockholders in aggregate if the GM stock price suddenly went to zero.